jjangsangy/TemperatureChart/README.md

 ## Overview

-TemperatureChart is a minimalist web application designed to provide users with a clear and concise 24-hour temperature forecast for any specified US zip code.
+TemperatureChart is a minimalist web application designed to provide users with a clear and concise 24-hour temperature forecast.
 It focuses on delivering essential weather data without clutter, presenting hourly temperatures in an intuitive bar chart format.
-New features include visual day/night indicators, a toggle for Fahrenheit/Celsius units, and a toggle for AM/PM or 24-hour time format.
+You can get data by providing a US zip code or by using your browser's geolocation.

 ## Features

-- **Zip Code Input**: Easily enter a US zip code to get local weather data.
+- **Flexible Location Input**: Get weather data by either entering a US zip code or using your device's geolocation.
+- **Date Selection**: View the forecast for the current day or select a different date using the calendar.
-- **24-Hour Temperature Forecast**: View hourly temperature predictions for the next 24 hours.
+- **24-Hour Temperature Forecast**: View hourly temperature predictions in a clean bar chart.
-- **Current Hour Highlighting**: The current hour's temperature bar is visually highlighted for quick reference.
+- **Current Hour Highlighting**: The current hour's temperature bar is visually highlighted for the current day's forecast.
-- **Day/Night Highlighting**: The chart visually distinguishes between day and night hours.
+- **Day/Night Visualization**: The chart visually distinguishes between day and night hours.
-- **Location Display**: See the city and state corresponding to the entered zip code.
-- **Fahrenheit/Celsius Toggle**: Switch between Fahrenheit and Celsius temperature units.
-- **AM/PM and 24-hour Time Format Toggle**: Choose between 12-hour (AM/PM) and 24-hour (military) time formats.
+- **Weather Icons**: At the base of each hour's bar, an icon represents the weather conditions (e.g., sunny, cloudy, rainy), with colors indicating intensity.
 - **Detailed Tooltip**: Hover over chart bars to see detailed hourly data including temperature, apparent temperature, relative humidity, and precipitation probability.
+- **Daily Overview**: A dedicated section displays daily metadata, including max/min temperatures, sunrise/sunset times, precipitation probability, and daylight duration.
+- **Unit and Format Toggles**:
+  - Switch between Fahrenheit and Celsius.
+  - Choose between 12-hour (AM/PM) and 24-hour (military) time formats.
-- **Responsive Design**: A clean, modern, and responsive user interface.
+- **Responsive Design**: A clean, modern, and responsive user interface that works great on all devices.

+## Usage

+1.  **Provide a Location**:
+    - Enter a 5-digit US zip code into the input field and click "Get Weather".
+    - Alternatively, click the "Use My Location" button to allow the browser to use your current location.
+2.  **Change the Date**:
+    - Click the date button to open a calendar and select a different date for the forecast.
+3.  **View the Forecast**:
+    - The bar chart will display the hourly temperature forecast for the selected location and date.
+    - Hover over any bar to see a detailed tooltip with more weather information for that hour.
+4.  **Customize Units**:
+    - Use the toggle buttons in the header to switch between °F/°C and 12/24-hour time formats.
+Your preferences will be saved in your browser.

 ## Technologies Used

 - **Frontend**: Next.js, React, TypeScript
 - **Styling**: Tailwind CSS, Shadcn/UI
+- **Charting**: Recharts
+- **APIs**:
-- **API**: Open Meteo API (for weather data)
+  - Open Meteo API (for weather data)
+  - Zippopotam.us API (for geocoding)
 - **Package Management**: npm

 ## Getting Started